 How much sun does a pepper plant need?

-Capsicum plants need full sun.
-Ideally at least 8 hours of full sunshine outdoors, and 12-14 hours of direct light indoors (either from a sunny south facing window, or by using grow lights).
+Capsicum plants need 8+ hours of full sun outdoors, and 12-14 hours of bright light indoors (either from a south-facing window, or by using grow lights).

 Do pepper plants grow back every year?